daiphuongngo/Sentiment-Analysis-Python-SQL-Tableau/README.md

 ## Courtesy:

-This projects was conducted by me during my last remote internship for the Center of Talent in AI (CoTAI), Sai Gon, Vietnam from Toronto, Canada.
+This project was conducted by me during my last remote internship for the Center of Talent in AI (CoTAI), Sai Gon, Vietnam from Toronto, Canada.
 Hereby, I thank Mr. Hung Ngo - Founder of CoTAI and Mr. Huy Le - my supervisor there who had provided support, vision, guidance through this project.
 The private content of this dataset had been hidden and transformed to avoid data leakage so I could upload it to my e-portoflio as a proof of work experience.
-This project can also be upgraded, expanded as per my noted Room for Enhancemetn below.
+This project can also be upgraded, expanded as per my noted Room for Enhancement below.

 ## Targets & Achievements: